the-channels/channels/NewChannel.md

 Logic blocks marked here in green are Python packages.
 The hub simply scans installed packages that match and loads them up.

-Some packaged are distributed with the hub, but other could be insalled into the sytem, and the Hub would detect it.
+Some packaged are distributed with the hub, but other could be installed into the system, and the Hub would detect it.

 # How to create a new channel